fpereiro/gotoB/readme.md

 - `cb`, a callback function which you only need to use if your responder function is asynchronous.
 - `responder`, the matched responder.

-Most of these keys are there for completeness sake and are not really necessary most of the time; in fact, `args` actually redundant, since they are also passed as extra arguments directly to `rfun`.
+Most of these keys are there for completeness sake and are not really necessary most of the time; in fact, `args` is actually redundant, since the extra arguments are also passed directly to `rfun`.
 A full description of the context object is available [here](https://github.com/fpereiro/recalc#responder-functions).

 The most useful key of `x` is `from`.
 It will contain the id of the event that was called and that in turned matched the responder.
-This allows to track *event chains*, namely: event X matches responder Y, then responder Y calls event Z.
+This allows to track *event chains*.
+For example: event X matches responder Y, then responder Y calls event Z.

 To track event chains, *pass `x` as the first argument to calls to `B.call` that you do from inside the `rfun`*.
 For example: